 REPRESENTATIVE RESULTS

 Figure 1 shows a typical workflow for 3D electron microscopy cellular imaging, including electron tomography, FIB-SEM, and SBF-SEM.
-The workflow includes raw data collection, data alignment and reconstruction into a 3D volume, noise reduction through filtering, and where necessary, cropping to the region of interest in order to maximize the effectiveness of the chosen segmentation software.
-Such preprocessed data is now ready for feature extraction/segmentation.
+The workflow includes raw data collection, data alignment and reconstruction into a 3D volume, noise reduction through filtering, and when necessary, cropping to the region of interest in order to maximize the effectiveness of the chosen segmentation software.
+Such preprocessed data is then ready for feature extraction/segmentation.

-Figure 2 illustrates the workflow laid out in Figure 1 using four different data sets (which will be introduced further below), two of which are resin-embedded samples recorded by electron tomography (Figure 2A, 2B), with the other two stemming from FIB-SEM and SBF-SEM, respectively (Figure 2C, 2D).
+Figure 2 illustrates the workflow laid out in Figure 1 with four different data sets (which will be introduced further below), two of which are resin-embedded samples recorded by electron tomography (Figure 2A, 2B), with the other two stemming from FIB-SEM and SBF-SEM, respectively (Figure 2C, 2D).
 Images in Figure 2 column 1 are projection views (Figure 2A1, 2B1) and block surface images (Figures 2C1, 2D1), respectively, which upon alignment and reconstruction are assembled into a 3D volume.
 Column 2 shows slices through such 3D volumes, which upon filtering (column 3) show a significant reduction in noise and thus often appear more crisp.
 After selecting and cropping the large 3D volume to the region of interest (column 4), 3D renderings of segmented features of interest (column 5) can be obtained and further inspected, color coded and quantitatively analyzed.

 A total of six 3D data sets, each containing a stack of images obtained through either electron tomography (3 data sets), FIB-SEM (2 data sets), or SBF-SEM (1 data set) are used to compare how each of the four segmentation methods perform (Figure 3).
 The data sets stem from a variety of different research projects in the laboratory and thus provide a reasonably diverse set of typical experimental data sets.
-All data sets were examined by four independent researchers, each of whom are most familiar with one particular approach, and they were charged with providing the best result possible for each of the six data sets.
+All data sets were examined by four independent researchers, each of whom are most familiar with one particular approach, and they were charged with providing the best possible result for each of the six data sets.

 The data sets are from samples as follows: 1.
 Figure 3A1-3A5: high pressure-frozen, freeze-substituted and resin-embedded chick inner ear hair cell stereocilia31, 2.
 Figure 3B1-3B5: high pressure-frozen, freeze-substituted and resin-embedded plant cell wall (unpublished), 3.
 Figure 3C1-3C5: high pressure-frozen, freeze-substituted and resin-embedded inner ear hair cell kinocilium (unpublished), 4.
 Figure 3D1-3D5: high pressure-frozen, freeze-substituted and resin-embedded blocks of mitochondria located in human mammary gland epithelial cells HMT-3522 S1 acini, which have been cultured in laminin rich extracellular matrix32,33, 5.
 Figure 3E1-3E5: unstained benchtop-processed, resin-embedded blocks of a sulfate reducer bacterial biofilms (manuscript in preparation), and 6.
 Figure 3F1-3F5: membrane boundary of neighboring cells of the HMT-3522 S1 acini.

 As can be seen from Figure 3, different segmentation approaches can lead to mostly similar results for some data set types, but completely different results for other data types.
 For example, the hair cell stereocilia data set (Figure 3A) yields reasonable segmentation volumes with all four approaches, with the manual abstracted model generated by an expert user being the clearest to interpret and measure.
-In this case, such a model allowed for quick measurements of filament-filament distances, counting of the number of links found between the elongated filaments, as well as determination of missing parts of the density map corresponding to locations where the specimen was damaged during sample preparation34.
-Such information is much more difficult to come by for all other three segmentation approaches, although the custom-tailored automated segmentation provides better results than the approach of purely density-based thresholding.
+In this case, such a model allows for quick measurements of filament-filament distances, counting of the number of links found between the elongated filaments, as well as determination of missing parts of the density map corresponding to locations where the specimen was damaged during sample preparation34.
+Such information is much more difficult to acquire by using the other three segmentation approaches, although the custom-tailored automated segmentation provides better results than purely density-based thresholding.